Top 10 party Games

 If you’ve read much on my site you’ll know that I love two things – colors and fun!
 And this swirled Easter cake is both of those things.

 My son’s birthday was last week, and I knew I wanted to make him a cake that was colorful, delicious, and easy.
-Plus it had to have vanilla frosting and sprinkles because he’s not a chocolate fan.
+Plus, it had to have vanilla frosting and sprinkles because he’s not a chocolate fan.

-I made this colorful Easter cake for him (and our neighborhood kids) and I wish I’d taken a picture of the cake pan when they were done.
+I made this easy Easter cake for him (and our neighborhood kids) and I wish I’d taken a picture of the cake pan when they were done.
 The kids were literally spooning the crumbs out of the cake pan.

 While it starts with a white cake mix, it tastes nothing like a box cake.
 It’s moist, flavorful, and really pretty to look at with all of the swirled pastel colors inside!

-Plus the vanilla frosting on top is pretty much amazing even though it’s a beginner frosting recipe as well!
+Plus, the vanilla frosting on top is pretty much amazing even though it’s a beginner frosting recipe as well!

 So if you’re looking for something cute or something fancy for your Easter menu, I highly recommend trying this one out.
 You won’t have to do anything with fondant or decorating and still with have a fun show stopping cake to add to your other desserts!
+It’s the perfect easy Easter cake that everyone will love!

 Serve it with some other creative Easter desserts like these mini egg cheesecakes, these Oreo Easter egg truffles, and some butterscotch haystacks (that look like Easter nests) for the ultimate Easter sweets lineup!

-Why You’ll Love This Recipe
+Why People Love This Cake

 • Tasty – the combination of the semi-homemade cake plus the homemade frosting makes this cake one that people will be asking for the recipe!